COMB-Lab/Generated-Data/README.md

 ### Dataset

-The datasets are organized by PDBbind version and presence of Without physics-based features:
+The datasets are organized by PDBbind version and presence of With & Without physics-based features:

 - **PDBbind v19**
   - With physics features: **samples**